netromdk/vermin/README.rst

 directives.
 Including looking for v2/v3 ``print expr`` and ``print(expr)``, ``long``, f-strings, ``"..".format(..)``, imports (``import X``, ``from X import Y``, ``from X import *``), function calls wrt. name and kwargs, and ``strftime`` + ``strptime`` directives used.
-It tries to detect and ignore user-defined functions and classes with names that clash with library-defined symbols.
+It tries to detect and ignore user-defined functions, classes, arguments, and variables with names that clash with library-defined symbols.

 Usage
 =====